Welcome to Islesboro

 How to Get Here

-Perhaps the most common way to get here is on the Margaret Chase Smith ferry operated 365 days a year by the Maine State Ferry Service.
+The most common way to get here is on the Margaret Chase Smith ferry operated 365 days a year by the Maine State Ferry Service.
 The ferry accomodates vehicles as well as foot passengers.
 During the summer months the boat can fill up so be early.
 There are water taxis with more flexible schedules for foot passengers.
 There are floats providing public access to boaters.
 We have an airport supporting small personal aircraft and some local commercial flights.
 There is a bus line connecting us with regional transportation systems.
 Details are listed on the Getting Here page.